SecretDecks/Contentwriting/Know-Thyself.md

 ## "Practical application"

-There are more general [methods of getting to know ourselves](https://www.psychologytoday.com/intl/blog/changepower/201603/know-yourself-6-specific-ways-know-who-you-are), such as identifying and examining our values, interests, temperament, strengths, goals, etc. Attributes that make up some parts of our Self.
-What about questions of a different quality altogether ?
-Like how is Self related to others? is there Self without others?
-Or where and how does Self fit in to the cosmic (universal?) web?
-Sometimes it makes sense to turn to time-tested tribal, spiritual or esoteric approaches for a deeper understanding of the self.
-Not only Yogis are [carrying such traditions into the present day](https://yogashanti.com/focus/sept-12-knowing-yourself-tracey-toomey-mcquade-joyce-englander/#.YJqEXLUzY2w), also Shamans from the Amazonas and other tribal cultures with a rich plant medicine heritage are nowadays being introduced to the "western" world.
+There are more general [methods of getting to know ourselves](https://www.psychologytoday.com/intl/blog/changepower/201603/know-yourself-6-specific-ways-know-who-you-are), such as identifying and examining our values, interests, temperament, strengths, goals, etc. - attributes that make up some parts of our Self.
+What about questions of a different quality altogether?
+Like how is the Self related to others?
+Is there a Self without others?
+Or where and how does the Self fit into the cosmic (universal?) web?
+Sometimes it makes sense to turn to time-tested tribal, spiritual or esoteric approaches for a deeper understanding of oneself.
+Not only Yogis are [carrying such traditions into the present day](https://yogashanti.com/focus/sept-12-knowing-yourself-tracey-toomey-mcquade-joyce-englander/#.YJqEXLUzY2w), also Shamans from the Amazonas and other tribal cultures with a rich plant medicine heritage are nowadays being introduced to the "Western" world.

-In some Shamanic cultures a coming of age ritual often involved the ingestion of local plant hallucinogens in order for the individual to find it's place within the cosmic order.
+In some Shamanic cultures a coming of age ritual often involves the ingestion of local plant hallucinogens in order for the individual to find their place within the cosmic order.
 Shamans can be found in almost all tribal cultures.
-Sadly there are not that many living tribes left willing or able to communicate with the outside world.
-Especially little is known about the aboriginal tribes in Australia, whereas the Ahuyasca culture from the Amazon is becoming extremely popular.
-Searching for answers or to heal psychological traumas many individuals seek out Shamans for help.
-Since Shamans are know to be in contact with the spirit world, some even can channel life energy to heal psychological and psychosomatic wounds.
-However finding a real & practicing Shaman is not easily done, for - as sad as it is - copycats & charlatans offering silver bullet solutions for all problems are reportedly tainting the heritage.
+Sadly, there are not that many living tribes left willing or able to communicate with the outside world.
+In particular, little is known about the aboriginal tribes in Australia, whereas the Ahuyasca culture from the Amazon is becoming extremely popular.
+Searching for answers or to heal psychological traumas, many individuals seek out Shamans for help.
+Since Shamans are known to be in contact with the spirit world, some can even channel life energy to heal psychological and psychosomatic wounds.
+However, finding an authentic and practicing Shaman is not easily done, for - as sad as it is - copycats and charlatans offering silver bullet solutions for all problems are reportedly tainting the heritage.
 << INSERT TMCKENNA QUOTES FROM FOOD OF THE GOODS >>

 The practice of Svādhyāya (knowing oneself) is foundational in yogic traditions.
 Through meditation and asanas, one examines the mental, spiritual and physical self together as one.